yueli-compbio/RiVIERA/README.md

 ## Citation
 If you use RiVIERA for your research, please cite the following papers:

-Li, Y., Davilla-Velderrain, J., and Kellis, M. (2017).
-A probabilistic framework to dissect functional cell-type-specific regulatory elements and risk loci underlying the genetics of complex traits. bioRxiv 2017
+Li, Y., Davila-Velderrain, J., & Kellis, M. (2017).
+A probabilistic framework to dissect functional cell-type-specific regulatory elements and risk loci underlying the genetics of complex traits. bioRxiv. http://doi.org/10.1101/059345